gergap/vim/README.markdown

 You can use my config as-is, or better read my .vimrc, understand it, and as Bruce Lee would say: "Absorb what is useful, discard what is not."

+And this is what my config looks like:
+![gergap's Vim example screenshot][vim-gergap]

 Requirements
 ------------